tlambert03/napari-error-reporter/README.md

 pip install napari-error-reporter
 ```

-or in the built-in plugin installer:
+or in the built-in plugin installer (a restart will be required):

 <img width="503" alt="Untitled" src="https://user-images.githubusercontent.com/1609449/153915128-09a5e3d7-8561-4c17-b543-5ea172e3e860.png">